-- The people in the study were also placed on a calorie restricted diet that reduced their calories by 500 per day.
-In other words, Right Size Smoothies was used in addition to a lower than usual calorie intake.
+- The people in the study were also placed on a calorie-restricted diet that reduced their calories by 500 per day.
+In other words, Right Size Smoothies were used in addition to a lower-than-usual calorie intake.

 - The people were also given questionnaires to fill out about how full they felt etc. as well as food diaries and beverage logs to keep track of what they ate and drank.

 At the end of the study, it was reported that:

 - People lost between 10 and 13 pounds after the study.
 The most successful dieters lost as much as 18 pounds.

 - Decreases in body mass index (BMI) were also reported.

 - People felt fuller 2 hours after consuming Right Size Smoothies.